Russia halts landmark deal that allowed Ukraine to export grain at time of growing hunger

 As the world’s current largest wheat supplier, Russia could hike its export taxes, which “would raise world grain prices as well as allow Russia to finance more of its military campaign in Ukraine,” Evenett said.
 He noted that Moscow already raised them slightly this month.

-The grain deal has faced setbacks since it was brokered by the U.N. and Turkey.
+The grain deal has faced setbacks since it was brokered.
 Russia pulled out briefly in November before rejoining and extending the deal.

-Ukraine has accused Russia of preventing new ships from joining the work since the end of June.
+In March and May, Russia would only renew for two months, instead of the usual four.
 Joint inspections meant to ensure vessels carry only grain and not weapons have slowed considerably.

-Asked Monday whether an attack on a bridge connecting the Crimean Peninsula to Russia was a factor in the decision on the grain deal, the Kremlin spokesman said it was not.

 Meanwhile, Russia’s wheat shipments hit all-time highs following a large harvest.
-It exported 45.5 million metric tons in the 2022-2023 trade year, with another record of 47.5 million metric tons expected in 2023-2024, according to U.S. Department of Agriculture estimates.
+The country exported 45.5 million metric tons in the 2022-2023 trade year, with another record of 47.5 million metric tons expected in 2023-2024, according to U.S. Department of Agriculture estimates.

 See AP’s complete coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine and the food crisis at https://apnews.com/hub/food-crisis.